 DAY 5 - THE JACOBITE STEAM TRAIN

-Today, travel to Loch Ness to enjoy a cruise.
-This iconic loch is most famous for its mythical dweller, the Loch Ness Monster, however it is also surrounded by some of Scotland's most breathtaking scenery.
-Enjoy your short cruise surrounded by the purple pained mountains, before taking a trip to Urquhart Castle, a 13th century castle that sits perched on the banks of the loch.
-These atmospheric ruins are a delight to explore, and you have some free time here before we coach back to Inverness.
-The rest of your day is spent at leisure, ahead of a delightful meal together this evening.
+We take a cruise on Loch Ness today, famous for its mythical monster.
+It's also blessed with some of Scotland's most breathtaking scenery.
+Surrounded by mountains, we glide by fairytale forests before visiting Urquhart Castle, a 13th-century castle perched on the banks of the loch.
+These atmospheric ruins are a delight to explore, and you have some free time before we return to Inverness.

 PLEASE NOTE: Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.

 1st April 2021 - £1395 Per Person